 - A professional writer will make written comments on the original manuscript

 - Because of the great number of entries in some categories such as poetry, our faculty cannot always discuss every work submitted

 - At check-in, participants will receive a copy of the schedule designating the workshop assigned and its location

 - Lunch for the participants will be on their own

 For the Teachers

-UW-Whitewater staff members and visiting writers will coordinate special teachers’ writing workshops to be held concurrently with the students’ workshops.
+UW-Whitewater staff members and visiting writers will coordinate special teachers' writing workshops to be held concurrently with the studnets' workshop.
 A session on the teaching of creative writing will be conducted and a workshop for teachers will be offered if there is sufficient interest.
-Teachers who want to submit their own work for consideration in a Teachers’ Writing Workshop should submit their work by October 18, 2013.
+Teachers who want to submit thier own work for consideration in a Teachers Writing Workshop should submit their work by October 16, 2017.
 Lunch for the teachers will be included in the fee.

 Prizes & Refunds

-Prize money has been approximately $700 in previous Creative Writing Festivals.
-It is anticipated that this year’s Festival will award a comparable amount.
+Prize money has amounted to approximately $700 in previous Creative Writing Festivals.
+It is anticipated that this year's Festival will award a comparable amount.
 Awarding of prizes will depend on the number and quality of submissions per genre.
 We regret that it will not be possible to give refunds to those students who are unable to attend.
-Teachers may receive refunds, less a $5 handling fee, if notification is received before November 9, 2013.

 Students who do not wish to submit a manuscript for evaluation in a workshop are still welcome to attend the Festival.
 These students are encouraged to participate in discussions of the work being considered in the various workshops.
 Students may not submit a manuscript for evaluation if they do not attend the Festival.
 Please submit one check from the school or adviser to cover all students attending.
 A catered luncheon is included in the teacher's fee.
 Students will be "on their own" for lunch.
 Student luncheon options, both on and off campus, will be included in the packet received at check-in.